andreathecheatcode/Recipes-Analysis-Mexican-Style-/README.md

 ></iframe>

 Looking at my resulting p-value and histogram, I can see that my resulting p-value is less than my alpha (0.05) therefore, I reject my null hypothesis.
 Thus, based on my test results, the the missingness of rating is a result of MAR because it appears from the test that rating depends on sugar(PDV).

+2. Rating and Minutes (MCAR)

+Now I had wanted to see if the missingness of the rating column was attributed to the 'minutes' column.
+Therefore, I conducted a permutation test with the following hypotheses:

+**Null Hypothesis:** The missingness of rating does not depend on the minutes it takes to prepare the meal.

+**Alternative hypothesis:** The missingness of rating does depend on the minutes it takes to prepare the meal.

+Additionally, to help aid me in figuring out which test statistic to use I had plotted these two distributions together.
+However, once again the shapes of the plot was hard to see because of some of the larger outliers in the data set.
+For the sake of visualzation purposes, I had dropped 500 rows that had the highest amount of minutes, but the permutation test still utilizes all the data.
+Thus, no data was actually dropped for the test.

+<iframe
+  src="assets/Minutes_Missing.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Similar to the last permutation test, I have created a new column called 'missing_ratings' to indicate rating's missingness.
+Once again, because the minutes column contains numerical values, and because of the plot above displaying the similar shapes, I am able to use absolute mean differnce as mt test statistic for this permutation test.

+<iframe
+  src="assets/Minutes_MCAR.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Looking at my resulting p-value and histogram, I can see that my p-value is greater than my alpha (0.05) therefore, I fail to reject my null hypothesis.
+Thus, based on my test results, the the missingness of rating is not a result of MAR because rating does not depend on minutes.
+Thus the missingness is a result of MCAR.